Convolutio/nvim-config/README.md

 exec \nvim -u "$LUNARVIM_BASE_DIR/init.lua" "$@"
 ```

-We recall that lvim can be called by default for launching nvim or write git commits.
-Just write the
+We recall that lvim can be called by default for launching nvim or writing git commits.
+Just write
-following lines in `~/.bashrc` or equivalent shell configuration file:
+the following lines in `~/.bashrc` or equivalent shell configuration file:
 ```sh
 alias nvim=lvim
 export EDITOR=lvim